Charters Towers City

 Charters Towers City faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.6%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 10.6%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 35.5% of residents aged 15+ holding them, including advanced diplomas (7.4%) and certificates (28.1%).
-Educational participation is high at 34.5%, comprising secondary education (15.9%), primary education (11.8%), and tertiary education (2.0%).
+This indicates both a challenge and an opportunity for targeted educational initiatives in the region.
+Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.6%).
+Trade and technical skills are prevalent, with 35.5% of residents aged 15+ holding vocational credentials - advanced diplomas (7.4%) and certificates (28.1%).

-Educational participation is notably high, with 34.5% of residents currently enrolled in formal education.
+Educational participation is high, with 34.5% of residents currently enrolled in formal education.
 This includes 15.9% in secondary education, 11.8% in primary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education